Cricket: India V England 4th Test Scoreboard - ExBulletin

 UPDATES for stubs

-Scoreboard at stumps on day two of the fourth Test between India and England in Ranchi on Saturday:
+Scoreboard at stumps on day three of the fourth Test between India and England in Ranchi on Sunday:

 Y. Jaiswal b Bashir 73